-A fully differentiated B-lymphocyte (white blood cell) which produces a single type of antibody.
+A fully differentiated B cell that produces a single type of antibody.

 - Upon re-exposure to the antigen, the lymphocyte divides into a memory B lymphocyte and eventually differentiates into a plasma cell.